Nine people feared killed in landslides in Nepal

-Three persons were killed on the spot and three others injured after a landslide struck their house at Aangdim of Myanglung Municipality in Tehrathum district yesterday.
+Three persons were killed on the spot and three others injured after a landslide struck their house at Aangdim of Myanglung Municipality in Tehrathum district on Sunday.

 For all the latest World News, download Indian Express App